codacy-open-source-projects-scans/ruby/doc/windows.md

     **Note** if you want to build x64 version, use native compiler for x64.

+    The minimum requirement is here:
+      * VC++/MSVC on VS 2017/2019/2022 version build tools.
+      * Windows 10/11 SDK

+    You can install Visual Studio Build Tools with `winget`.
+    `win32\install-buildtools.cmd` is a batch file to install the minimum requirements excluding the IDE etc.

 3. Please set environment variable `INCLUDE`, `LIB`, `PATH` to run required commands properly from the command line.
-    These are set properly by `vcvarall*.bat` usually.
+These are set properly by `vsdevcmd.bat` or `vcvarall*.bat` usually.
+You can run the following command to set them in your command line.

+    To native build:

+    ```
+    cmd /k win32\vssetup.cmd
+    ```

+    To cross build arm64 binary:

+    ```
+    cmd /k win32\vssetup.cmd -arch=arm64
+    ```

+    To cross build x64 binary:

+    ```
+    cmd /k win32\vssetup.cmd -arch=x64
+    ```

+    This batch file is a wrapper of `vsdevcmd.bat` and options are passed to it as-is.  `win32\vssetup.cmd -help` for other command line options.

     **Note** building ruby requires following commands.